The success of comdirect bank depends largely on trust - the trust that customers, shareholders, employees and the public have in comdirect bank.

 - ensuring compliance with imposed financial and trade sanctions

 - monitoring compliance with rules of conduct and organisation and transparency obligations under securities trading legislation pursuant to Section 6 of the Securities Trading Act

 - implementing measures to prevent other criminal offences (particularly with regard to the prevention of fraud and corruption)

-Tip-offs relating to financial crimes are also reported to the Compliance Office.
+Tip-offs relating to financial crimes online breaches of any legal, regulatory or internal requirements are also reported to the Compliance.